sike25/interpretability/01_Introduction/lipton.md

 **2.1.
 Trust**

 Some describe interpretability as a prequisite to trust.
 What is trust?
-1. Confidence that the model will perform well.
-For a sufficiently accurate model, we can expect it to perform well and we don't need interpretability.
+Is it confidence that the model will perform well?
+For a sufficiently accurate model, we can expect it to perform well and we don't need interpretability?
+But even a good model can be biased (for example, have racial bias in predicting crime rates) and so it is also important to consider for what examples for which it is accurate.
+Another aspect to trust is how we feel letting the model take charge?
+Does it make errors for the same examples a human might?
+If so, maybe we can trust it.
-2.

 **2.2.
 Causality**

+Interpretability is attractive for understanding what features lead to a decision.
+This kind of knowledge is often exploited to study possible causal relationships like with thalidomide and birth defects.

 **2.3.
 Transferability**

+Humans have far richer generalization skills, but models are at times deployed in situations that need stronger generalization than they have.
+This includes dynamic environments, scenarios when the model's own performance alters the environment and adversarial situations.
+Even deliberate adjustments to features that go into calculating FICO scores which do not necessarily correlate with an ability to repay debt.

 **2.4.
 Informativeness**

+We can also use models to provide human decision makers with information, as opposed to using them to make decisions.
+Interpretations or explanations from models can be valuable even if they don't reveal the model's internal workings (like showing similar cases that support a diagnosis).
+Sometimes we use supervised learning approaches when our actual goal is more like unsupervised learning - exploring and understanding data patterns.

 **2.5.
 Fair and Ethical Decision-Making**

+As models are deployed in critical social contexts like credit approval and recidivism prediction, interpretability is important in sniffing out bias and unfairness.
+The EU passed that any individual subject to algorithmic decisions has the right to explanation, and the right to contest based on the explanation.

 ### 3. Properties of Interpretable Models